-The Budapest Museum of History, located on the Castle Hill of Budapest, is part of the Budapest Palace complex.
-It is said that Hungarian sculptures are displayed in it.
-I didn't go in to visit it, but the periphery of the Museum of History is a very beautiful building, and there are some sculptures to visit outside.
+The Budapest History Museum, located on the Castle Hill in Budapest, is part of the Buda Palace complex.
+It is said that it displays various sculptures from Hungary.
+I didn't go in for a visit, but outside the History Museum is a very beautiful building, and there are some sculptures outside for viewing.

 Great museum!
 You can wander around for hours, but its also Great for a quick visit.

 Have time to enjoy it, hahaha, let’s enjoy it together